 What about Part C?

 Medicare Part C is a bundled version of Medicare Parts A, B, and typically D, and is also referred to as Medicare Advantage.
 These are plans that are offered by private insurance carriers.
 They help cover medical costs and often include Part D coverage.
-Many also include ancillary benefits such as preventive dental, vision coverage and gym memberships.
+Many also include additional benefits.

 Medicare Supplement plans, also known as Medigap, are an alternative to Part C and are also offered by private insurance carriers.
 These plans help fill “gaps” in Original Medicare coverage.
 Medicare Supplements do not cover medications, so a Part D plan would need to be purchased separately.

 There’s a lot to consider

 Making decisions about your healthcare shouldn’t be taken lightly.

 Here are the main factors you need to consider: